10 Things To Do In Yogyakarta

-The temple itself is made up of nine stacked platforms which you can climb along with the masses of other tourist there.
+The temple itself is made up of nine stacked platforms which you can climb along with the masses of other tourists there.

-The temple itself is an amazing structure and once you get away from the crowds and view it from a distance the beauty of it shows itself.
+The stupa itself is an amazing structure and once you get away from the crowds and view it from a distance the beauty of it shows itself.

 We loved our visit especially with the celebrations of Waisak day going on but be aware that it does get very busy and the crowds on the main temple are a bit overwhelming in places.